treverhines/PyGeoNS/README.rst

 =============================
 The subcommands ``pygeons strain``, ``pygeons autoclean``, and ``pygeons reml`` require the user to specify Gaussian process models.
-PyGeoNS distinguishes Gaussian processes at either "network" processes, which are spatially and temporally correlated, or "station" processes, which are only temporally correlated.
+PyGeoNS distinguishes Gaussian processes as either "network" processes, which are spatially and temporally correlated, or "station" processes, which are only temporally correlated.
 The processes may contain hyperparameters that the user must also specify.
 Some of the